lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 Code design
 -----------

-This section discusses some of the code design choices in LAMMPS and overall strategy in order to assist developers to write new code that will fit well with the remaining code.
+This section explains some of the code design choices in LAMMPS with the goal of helping developers write new code similar to the existing code.
 Please see the section on :doc:`Requirements for contributed code <Modify_style>` for more specific recommendations and guidelines.
-While that section is organized more in the form of a checklist for code contributors, the focus here is on overall code design strategy, choices made between possible alternatives, and to discuss of some relevant C++ programming language constructs.
+While that section is organized more in the form of a checklist for code contributors, the focus here is on overall code design strategy, choices made between possible alternatives, and discussing some relevant C++ programming language constructs.

-Historically, the basic design philosophy of the LAMMPS C++ code was that of a "C with classes" style.
-The was motivated by the desire to make it easier to modify LAMMPS for people without significant training in C++ programming and by trying to use data structures and code constructs that somewhat resemble the previous implementation(s) in Fortran.
+Historically, the basic design philosophy of the LAMMPS C++ code was a "C with classes" style.
+The motivation was to make it easy to modify LAMMPS for people without significant training in C++ programming.
-A contributing factor for this choice also was that at the time the implementation of C++ compilers was not always very mature and some of the advanced features contained bugs or were not functioning exactly as the standard required; plus there was some disagreement between compiler vendors about how to interpret the C++ standard documents.
+Data structures and code constructs were used that resemble the previous implementation(s) in Fortran.
+A contributing factor to this choice also was that at the time, C++ compilers were often not mature and some of the advanced features contained bugs or did not function as the standard required.
+There were also disagreements between compiler vendors as to how to interpret the C++ standard documents.

-However, C++ compilers have advanced a lot since then and with the transition to requiring the C++11 standard in 2020 as the minimum C++ language standard for LAMMPS, the decision was made to also replace some of the C-style constructs with equivalent C++ functionality, either from the C++ standard library or as custom classes or function, in order to improve readability of the code and to increase code reuse through abstraction of commonly used functionality.
+However, C++ compilers have now advanced significantly.
+In 2020 we decided to to require the C++11 standard as the minimum C++ language standard for LAMMPS.
+Since then we have begun to also replace some of the C-style constructs with equivalent C++ functionality, either from the C++ standard library or as custom classes or functions, in order to improve readability of the code and to increase code reuse through abstraction of commonly used functionality.

 .. note::

    Please note that as of spring 2022 there is still a sizable chunk of legacy code in LAMMPS that has not yet been refactored to reflect these style conventions in full.
 LAMMPS has a large code base and many different contributors and there also is a hierarchy of precedence in which the code is adapted.
-Highest priority has the code in the ``src`` folder, followed by code in packages in order of their popularity and complexity (simpler code is adapted sooner), followed by code in the ``lib`` folder.
-Source code that is downloaded during compilation is not subject to the conventions discussed here.
+Highest priority has been the code in the ``src`` folder, followed by code in packages in order of their popularity and complexity (simpler code is adapted sooner), followed by code in the ``lib`` folder.
+Source code that is downloaded from external packages or libraries during compilation is not subject to the conventions discussed here.

 Object oriented code
 ^^^^^^^^^^^^^^^^^^^^

-LAMMPS is designed to be an object oriented code, that is each simulation is represented by an instance of the LAMMPS class.
-When running in parallel, of course, each MPI process will create such an instance.
+LAMMPS is designed to be an object oriented code.
+Each simulation is represented by an instance of the LAMMPS class.
+When running in parallel each MPI process creates such an instance.
 This can be seen in the ``main.cpp`` file where the core steps of running a LAMMPS simulation are the following 3 lines of code:

 .. code-block:: C++